 I was 36 weeks pregnant with my first baby, and I had no clue what that even meant.

 “You’ll need a c-section,” she continued, before giving me the brief rundown of risks and statistics.

 I took home a pamphlet titled, “How To Flip Your Baby” or something of that nature.
-It was a trifold full of safe home remedies a pregnant woman could attempt in hopes of turning her baby around.
-I hoisted myself into the car, big pregnant belly pushed up against the steering wheel, and let my tears fall all over the brochure while I called my husband and told him the news.
+It was a tri-fold full of safe home remedies a pregnant woman could attempt in hopes of turning her baby around.
+I hoisted myself into the car, big pregnant belly pushed up against the steering wheel, and let warm tears fall all over the brochure while I called my husband and told him the news.

 The next 24 hours looked like something out of a sitcom.
-Picture me: lying upside down on an ironing board propped up against the couch with a bag of frozen fried rice on the top of my belly, a heating pad on my pubic bone, and a pair of headphones streaming loud music tucked into my underwear.
+Picture me lying upside down on an ironing board propped up against the couch with a bag of frozen fried rice on the top of my belly, a heating pad on my pubic bone, and a pair of headphones streaming loud music tucked into my underwear.
 My husband shined a flashlight at my belly button and held an empty paper towel roll between his mouth and my lower stomach.
-His voice boomed into the paper towel horn, “Baby, it’s your father.
+His voice boomed into the paper towel megaphone, “Baby, it’s your father.
 Come down here.
 Step into the liiiiiight!!”

 The whole scene was equal parts hilarious and pathetic.

 When I wasn’t lying upside down on the ironing board, I was doing cat-cow exercises and various yoga poses.
 I cried on and off all night, desperately trying to keep my hormones in check and my optimism high.